 Even if you don't have an upcoming reservation, we might need to send you other administrative messages, which can include security alerts.

-H. Improving our services: We also use personal data for analytical purposes.
+Improving our services: We also use personal data for analytical purposes.
 This is part of our mission to improve our services and enhance the user experience, but can also be used for testing purposes, troubleshooting, and improving the functionality and quality of our online travel services.
 The main goal here is to optimize and customize our online platform to your needs, making our site easier and more enjoyable to use.
 We strive to only use pseudonymized data for these analytical purposes.

-I. Guest reviews and other destination-related information: During and after the Trip you book through us, you might be invited to submit a review.
-We can also enable guests traveling with you or on whose behalf you have booked to provide a review.
-This request asks for information about the Trip Provider or the destination.
+Guest reviews and other destination-related info: During and after the Trip you book through us, you may be invited to submit a review.
+We may also enable guests traveling with you or on whose behalf you booked to provide a review.
+This invite asks for information about the Trip Provider or the destination.
 Account holders can choose to either display a review with a screen name instead of their real name (which can be chosen in the user account facility), or else choose to display a review anonymously.
 Adding an avatar is also possible.
 By completing a guest review, you are agreeing that it can be displayed on (as described in detail in our Terms and Conditions) the relevant Trip Provider information page on our websites, our mobile apps, our social media accounts, and social media apps, or on the online platform of the relevant Trip Provider or business partner’s website.
 This is to inform other travelers about the quality of the Trip Service you used, the destination you have chosen or other experiences you choose to share.

 Providing your personal data to Booking.com is voluntary.
 However, depending on the type of service you want to use, we might only be able to provide you with this service if certain personal data is collected.
 For instance, we cannot process your Trip Reservation if we don't collect your name and contact details.